bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2018-12-25
+* :bug: Fixed an off-by-one error in the state count of the DFS verifier.
+Also, cleaned up some of its design.

+### 2018-12-24
 * :sparkles: Removed dependencies (closes #69)
 * :arrows_counterclockwise: Using a fixed thread pool, rather than a cached one (so preventing cases where too many threads from running at once).
 * :bug:      Fixed a HUGE memory leak.
 Huge.